Dkane00/HT-Connect/Readme.md

 ## **Note**
 **Durring testing after disconnecting the radio from the computer the radio would have to be turned off and back on before reconnecting the radio to the computer using any of the connection types.**

-## What is to come

-- Maybe a GUI
-  - I may try to put all of this in a simple GUI so that it can be even more user friendly and easier for those that may not be too familar with the terminal.